sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 With that in mind, you **could** disable that ESLint rule in favor of this one as you will get its same behavior and more.

-Since by default the option `allowWarningComments` is `true` both rules can coexist even with different reporting levels.
-For example one might want to error when conditions are met but just warn on TODOs without conditions (See [`allowWarningComments`](#allowWarningComments) below).
+Since by default the option `allowWarningComments` is `true`, both rules can coexist even with different reporting levels.
+For example, one might want to error when conditions are met, but just warn on TODOs without conditions (See [`allowWarningComments`](#allowWarningComments) below).

 ## Legacy Branches